ShujaKhalid/bbox_tool/README.md

 # SegMe
-> SegMe is an annotation tool that can be used to create segmentation masks.
+> SegMe is an annotation tool that can be used to create segmentation masks and capture the results in a convenient .json file.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]